open-telemetry/opentelemetry-dotnet/docs/trace/advanced/tail-based-sampling-span-level/README.md

 ## How does this sampling example work?

-The main idea here is to use a hybrid approach.
-We want to do basic head based sampling to get a probabilistic subset of all spans which includes both successful spans and failure spans.
+We use a hybrid approach: we do head based sampling to get a probabilistic subset of all spans which includes both successful spans and failure spans.
 In addition, we want to capture all failure spans.
-To do this, at the end of a span, we check if the span is a failure and if so we decide to sample it in.
+To do this, if the parent based sampler's decision is to drop it, we return a "Record-Only" sampling result.
+This ensures that the Span processor receives that span.
+In the span processor, at the end of a span, we check if it is a failure span.
+If so, we change the decision from "Record-Only" to set the sampled flag so that the exporter receives the span.
 In this example, each span is filtered individually without consideration to any other spans.

 This is a basic form of tail-based sampling at a span level.
 If a span failed, we always sample it in addition to all head-sampled spans.